MRHRTZ/Shopee-flashsale-bot/README.md

 # Shopee-flashsale-bot

-> This project has been archived due to unstable captcha, API changes, fingerprint encryption, etc. If anyone is interested in updates or maintenance, please open a pull request.
+> This project may not run properly due to detection by shopee antibot.
+If anyone is interested in further research and updates, please open a pull request.

 <p align="center">
 <img src="./media/screenshot/preview.png"/>